This strawberry cheesecake is so smooth, creamy, and topped with a gorgeous strawberry sauce, you won’t believe how simple this recipe it is to make!

 - In a large mixing bowl, beat the cream cheese until smooth.
 Add the sour cream and sugar and beat until smooth.
 Add the vanilla, before gently fold in the eggs until combined.

 - Transfer the mixture into the prepared pie crust.
 Bake for 60-70 minutes, until the edges are set and the middle is still slightly jiggly.
 Allow the cheesecake to cool completely.

-- Spread over the cheesecake and refrigerate overnight to firm up.
+- Spread over the cheesecake and refrigerate to firm up.